Interstate Auto Auction Reviews

 His treatments are 3 days a week for 4 hour intervals.
 He's since taken uber rides home and I've used my son's car to transport him for treatment.
 The car purchase was completed in part online and the payment balance was processed over the phone.
 Please help.
 I can provide all the email threads and proof of payments in addition to the repair report from Mercedes Northlake.

-Customer increased Rating by 2 stars!
+Carl increased rating by 2 stars.

-Resolution response: May 31, 2016
+Updated review: May 31, 2016

 My error reading the description of the vehicle.
 Read every word before bidding.

-Original review: May 23, 2016
+Original Review: May 23, 2016

 Jeep listed as 4 wheel drive on their description was actually 2 wheel drive.
 I won the auction but lost my deposit when I would not accept the vehicle.
 Auction of 5/21/16 -- lot #** -- Jeep Grand Cherokee Laredo.

-Original review: Oct.
+Reviewed Oct.
 30, 2015

 She is the worst.
 I will never buy another car there again and I'm telling everyone I know not to buy there!
 Been in car business over 30 years.
 They are the worst!

-Original review: May 4, 2015
+Reviewed May 4, 2015

 I got to their website via Craigslist Ad.
 Registered on Proxibid with the software they use being very difficult.
 In fact you can be bidding on something that you don't want to bid on.
 Anyways, I saw the car which I liked with beautiful pictures of the car all around.
 The picture did not show the flaws on the car, but there were a lot of them.
 I mean a lot of them.
 The hood that did not fit the car, 4 dents, the lights on the dashboard were like a Christmas tree lights, (service engine soon, 02 sensor/02 sensor/Evap/Camshaft sensor/ etc).
 I am spending more than the car is worth, but still I have been rejected for Mass.
 Inspection.